choderalab/klogw/_posts/2016-07-14-how-to-write-a-methods-section.md

 ----

-Traditionally, papers had rigid structure: Intro, Methods, Results, Conclusions.
-Not necessary with modern formats: tell story without getting too many irrelevant details in he way, but include complete details.
+Traditionally, papers had rigid structure:
+* Introduction
+* Methods
+* Results
+* Conclusions

+Conforming to such a rigid structure often makes it difficult to tell the scientific story.
+Rigidly conforming to this structure is not as necessary with modern formats:
+You can find a structure that allows you to tell the story without having too many irrelevant details get in the way, making sure to include complete details in an appropriate location so that the work is fully reproducible by other scientists and evaluable by refrees.

 ## Examples of Methods sections: